• Skip to primary navigation

 Set up a frying assembly line.

 In a cast-iron pan, add the oil.
-Bring to frying level.
+Heat the oil to frying level.
 On another cookie sheet, add paper towels.

 cheese cruds being fried in a cast iron pan with oil